MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgGroupDriveItem.md

 # Remove-MgGroupDriveItem

 ## SYNOPSIS
-Delete a DriveItem by using its ID or path.\nNote that deleting items using this method will move the items to the recycle bin instead of permanently deleting the item.
+Delete a DriveItem by using its ID or path.Note that deleting items using this method will move the items to the recycle bin instead of permanently deleting the item.

 > [!NOTE]
 > To view the beta release of this cmdlet, view [Remove-MgBetaGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaGroupDriveItem?view=graph-powershell-beta)